Minimal quantum dot based Kitaev chain with only local superconducting proximity effect: Noninteracting limit

 We first perform a Boguliobov transformation of each QD.
 The BdG-eigenstates of $H_j$ become

 with energies

 where $\beta_j = \sqrt{\varepsilon_j^2 + \Delta^2}$ and $j=1,2$.

 By inverting \cref{eq:aparticle,eq:bparticle}, the full Hamiltonian in \cref{eq:modelham} can be described in terms of the $a_j$ and $b_j$ operators.
-However, for $V_z\gg t,t_\mathrm{so}$, a low energy Hamiltonian can be found by projection onto the states with zero $b_j$-particles.
-As shown in Ref.~\cite{fulga_adaptive_2013}, the projected Hamiltonian maps directly onto the Kitaev chain in terms of the low-energy $a_j$ particles.
-The resulting effective Kitaev parameters ($\varepsilon_{K,j}, t_K$ and $\Delta_K$) depend on the physical parameters in \cref{eq:modelham}, see below.
+However, for $V_z\gg t,t_\mathrm{so}$, a low energy Hamiltonian in terms of $a_j$-particles can be found by projection onto the states with zero $b_j$-particles.
+Furthermore, we map $a_2 \rightarrow c_2$ but $a_1 \rightarrow c_1^\dagger$ (we explain why in \cref{sec:tuning}).
+The resulting Hamiltonian maps directly onto the Kitaev chain in \cref{eq:kitaev}, where the effective Kitaev parameters ($\varepsilon_{K,j}, t_K$ and $\Delta_K$) depend on the physical parameters in \cref{eq:modelham}, see below.
 However, we want to emphasize that a nonlocal pairing amplitude $\Delta_K$ can be generated with only local proximity effect.
 The effective nonlocal pairing is generated by a third-order process, consisting of a local Andreev reflection onto a QD followed by one of the electrons tunneling to the other QD.
 Depending on how the QD energy levels are tuned, the electron either conserves or flips its spin during the tunneling process, see below.